NethermindEth/StarknetByExample/src/src5 implementation.md

-## SRC-5: A comprhensive Overview
+## SRC-5: A comprehensive Overview

-SRC-5 is a standard for smart contract interface introspection in Starknet, inspired by the Ethereum ERC-165 standard.
+SRC-5 is a standard for smart contract interface introspection in Starknet, inspired by the [Ethereum ERC-165 standard](https://eips.ethereum.org/EIPS/eip-165).

 It provides a method for contracts to publish and detect the interfaces they implement, ensuring standardized interaction.

-It provides a method for contracts to publish and detect the interfaces they implement, ensuring standardized interaction.
-You can find more information and details refer to the [SRC-5 specification](https://github.com/starknet-io/SNIPs/blob/main/SNIPS/snip-5.md#simple-summary) and the [Ethereum ERC-165 standard](https://eips.ethereum.org/EIPS/eip-165).
+You can find more information and details refer to the [SRC-5 specification](https://github.com/starknet-io/SNIPs/blob/main/SNIPS/snip-5.md#simple-summary).

 ### SRC-5 offers a standardized method to: